Last updated: 05/08/2022

 Fast forward a few years and the plan seems to have worked...a bit.
 The latest energy switching statistics show that around 19% of homes now switch their home gas and electricity each year.
 Whilst the growth in consumer choice and energy switching volumes has been welcoming (although let's not forget it means 81% aren't switching!), it has also had some downfalls namely due to poor customer service.
 As such, in June 2019, Ofgem (who energy companies are authorised and regulated by) announced plans to review market entry requirements and impose new rules to ensure consumers are protected.
 These measures include:

 This has been on the back of the collapse of a number of gas and electricity suppliers in recent years which has further fuelled consumer concerns when it comes to switching supplier.

-With so much going on, and with so many suppliers and energy tariffs to choose from, this is where this guide comes in to help you learn about the different energy companies on offer when it comes to comparing energy prices on a energy price comparison site.
+With so much going on, and with so many suppliers and energy tariffs to choose from, this is where this guide comes in to help you learn about the different energy companies on offer when it comes to comparing energy prices.

 As an energy comparison service helping consumers switch energy suppliers, we feel it is our duty to not only make energy savings but also to help consumers learn more about their energy supplier including: